EPCCed/intro_to_cp2k/day1/README.md

 important options in the CP2K input file and how to set up a CP2K calculation before going through some hands-on practical exercises.

-We will also cover a selection of helpful tips and how to deal with common problems encountered when using CP2K with your own system.
+We will also cover a selection of helpful tips and how to start with using CP2K for your own system.
 This will include strategies for creating your own input file and where to find guidance and help when preparing input files.